newfiesoft/my-style-anytime/readme.txt

 * Remove "WordPress" from the title on any case scenario and on all available Site Language inside WordPress settings.

-From now on, as part of this plugin, CSS rules will integrate other additional independent WordPress plugin user rules such as at this moment [WooCommerce](https://wordpress.org/plugins/woocommerce/), [Loco Translate](https://wordpress.org/plugins/loco-translate/), [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/), [YITH WooCommerce Affiliates](https://wordpress.org/plugins/yith-woocommerce-affiliates/), and many others.
+From now on, as part of this plugin, CSS rules will integrate other additional independent WordPress plugin user rules such as at this moment [WooCommerce](https://wordpress.org/plugins/woocommerce/), [Loco Translate](https://wordpress.org/plugins/loco-translate/), [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/), [YITH WooCommerce Affiliates](https://wordpress.org/plugins/yith-woocommerce-affiliates/), and if you have any suggestions please post inside the support topic [Suggest a plugin that adds his role inside users](https://wordpress.org/support/topic/suggest-a-plugin-that-adds-his-role-inside-users/).

 == Screenshots ==

 1. Welcome screen
+2. Manage Style page where you can see all available styles that can be Editing
-2. Code Editor where you can manage and customize your style
+3. Code Editor where you can manage and customize your style independent of user role type
-3. Plugins Customization page and his configuration options
+4. Customization page and his configuration options like Remove 100% WordPress from the title
-4. Plugins Security page and his Information and configuration options
+5. Security page and his Information and configuration options
-5. Plugins Settings where you can enable additional useful functions
+6. Settings where you can enable additional useful functions
-6. Administrator custom style view
+7. Administrator custom style view
-7. Editor custom style view
+8. Editor custom style view
-8. Author custom style view
+9. Author custom style view
-9. Contributor custom style view
+10. Contributor custom style view
-10. Subscriber custom style view
+11. Subscriber custom style view
-11. Visitor custom style view
+12. Visitor custom style view
-12. WooCommerce Shop Manager custom style view
+13. WooCommerce Shop Manager custom style view
-13. WooCommerce Customer custom style view
+14. WooCommerce Customer custom style view
-14. Loco Translate custom style view
+15. Loco Translate custom style view
-15. Yoast SEO Manager custom style view
+16. Yoast SEO Manager custom style view
-16. Yoast SEO Editor custom style view
+17. Yoast SEO Editor custom style view
-17. YITH WooCommerce Affiliates custom style view
+18. YITH WooCommerce Affiliates custom style view

 == Installation ==